aiguy110/mj_pdf_reader/README.md

 - [x] Removed deprecated PreferenceActivity and replaced it with AndroidX Preference library and rewrote all the files.
 - [x] Changed the license to GPLv3
 - [x] True full screen mode
-  - While in the full screen mode, there are no buttons nor bars that will show by default or when scrolling, instead tapping the screen will show / hide three elements to control the viewer:
+  - While in the full screen mode, there are no buttons nor bars that will pop up very annoyingly when scrolling, instead tapping the screen will show / hide three elements to control the viewer:
     - A simple button to get out of the full screen. (top-left corner)
     - A simple button to rotate the screen and lock the rotation while in the full screen mode. (top-left corner)
     - A page scroll handle.
 - [x] Fixed the (very annoying) issue with full screen mode being lost when the screen gets rotated.
-- [x] Changed the behavior of the page scroll handler (scroll bar).
-  - Right now it won't pop up very annoyingly when you're just reading the file.
-It's hidden until you tap the screen, another tap will hide it.
 - [x] Added TextView that will be visible only when scrolling, so you can see the page number while scrolling.
 - [x] Added the functionality to restore the zoom level when rotating the device via a Snackbar prompt.
 - [x] Removed the Bottom Bar & placed its options in the action menu.